FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 [![Trace with propagation](/img/blog/ferretdb-otel/with-propagation.png)](/img/blog/ferretdb-otel/with-propagation.png)

-This approach gives more insights into the FerretDB's behavior and helps to understand the exact query lifecycle.
+This approach gives more insights into the FerretDB's behavior and helps to understand the exact query lifecycle, making it easier to diagnose and understand performance issues or unexpected behavior.

+While this solution isn't perfect due to the limitations discussed, it is a step towards better context propagation in document databases.

 In conclusion, we believe that passing context to databases is an important part of making document databases more observable.
 We hope that the community will come up with a standard way to pass context to databases, and we are looking forward to